varnish/Varnish-Book/varnish_book.rst

       Health probes are explain in the `Health Checks`_ subsection.

       ..
-TODO for the author: Double check that the health checks subsection is explaining health probles.
+TODO for the author: Double check that the health checks subsection is explaining health probes.

    .. note::